-If you have a close relative with dementia, the risk of your getting it is only slightly higher than it is for other people.
+We don't yet fully understand how genes influence our chance of getting dementia.
+Usually people get dementia randomly and it's not inherited from their parents.
+If you have a close relative with dementia, your risk of your getting it is only slightly higher than it is for other people.

 - Familial Alzheimer's Disease (FAD)

-- a type of dementia caused by reduced blood flow to the brain known as CADASIL
+- CADASIL (a type of dementia caused by reduced blood flow to the brain)

 - Huntington's disease

-If a parent has the mutated gene that causes FAD, CADASIL or Huntington’s disease or some forms of frontotemporal dementia, then each child has a 50% chance of inheriting it.
-If they do inherit the gene, they will develop dementia, often in their middle age.
+If a parent has the type of gene or genes that causes these rare types of dementia, then their children will have a higher chance of inheriting the condition and developing that type of dementia, often in their middle age.

 Deciding whether to have a genetic test or not is difficult.
-You might naturally want to know if you have a high risk, but there are downsides to knowing too.
+You might naturally want to know if you will develop dementia in future, but there are downsides to knowing too.
+It also depends on the nature of the genetic transmission of the condition.
 It is essential to have specialised genetic counselling before deciding to have a genetic test.
 You can discuss genetic counselling with your doctor or call the National Dementia Helpline on 1800 100 500 to arrange an appointment with a counsellor.